-Ash is currently studying for a Masters in Strategic Communications and recently shared his expertise and insights into the war in Ukraine as a panelist on Sky News' The Great Debate ('How Is Putin's War Changing The World?') and in the Radio 4 documentary 'How Ukraine Made Us Care'.
+Ash is studying for a Masters in Strategic Communications and recently shared his expertise and insights into the war in Ukraine as a panelist on Sky News' The Great Debate ('How Is Putin's War Changing The World?') and in the Radio 4 documentary 'How Ukraine Made Us Care'.
 In autumn 2022, Ash appeared in his first lead presenting role in the 4 x 60' TV series 'Expedition Borderlands with Levison Wood & Ash Bhardwaj'.
 The series aired on Discovery+ in India to great acclaim and was recently awarded Best Travel Show at the Indian TV Awards 2023.

 Rhiane is an outdoors advocate, with a passion for human empowerment and challenging the status quo.
 A keen cross-country runner at school, Rhiane rediscovered her appreciation for the great outdoors relatively recently, realising the positive effect getting outside and into nature could have on herself and the wider community.

 A proud Mancunian, Rhiane previously worked in the Civil Service for several years, where she was also a trade union representative.
-She currently sits on the Equity Steering Committee for the British Mountaineering Council, focussing on creating better opportunities for people through social change.
+She also sat on the Equity Steering Committee for the British Mountaineering Council, focussing on creating better opportunities for people through social change.

 In 2019 Rhiane founded Black Girls Hike, a charitable organisation and hiking group seeking to address the lack of representation and inclusion of people of colour in the outdoor community and to provide a safe environment for black women to enjoy the natural world.
 The group also run training days and skills weekends in leadership and teamwork, which also address the under-representation of black instructors in the industry.
 Rhiane hopes to continue the growth of BGH across the UK, which also includes chapters in London and the Midlands, and to work with likeminded groups internationally.

-Having previously been acknowledged for her work at the Northern Power Women Awards and as a Wellness Warrior at the Boots Women of The Year Award 2019, Rhiane was also awarded Campaigner of the Year at the Great Outdoors Awards and most recently won the Positive Role Model Award at the 2021 National Diversity Awards.
+Having previously been acknowledged for her work at the Northern Power Women Awards and as a Wellness Warrior at the Boots Women of The Year Award 2019, Rhiane was awarded Campaigner of the Year at the Great Outdoors Awards and was the winner of the Positive Role Model Award at the 2021 National Diversity Awards.
 In June 2022, she was awarded the prestigious Geographical Award by the Royal Geographical Society for her work encouraging and empowering Black women to enjoy the great outdoors.
 BGH have been featured in the Sunday Times, The Voice, Women’s Health, The Telegraph, The Metro and Resurgence & Ecologist magazine.
 You can watch a clip of Rhiane talking about her work here and follow Black Girls Hike on Twitter, Facebook and Instagram.

 Errol Reuben Fernandes